 What is Intuitive Eating?

 Intuitive eating is a self care eating framework.
-It supports you to work with your body rather than fighting against it so you will feel at peace with food and have confidence in your body.
+It supports you to let go of diet rules and connect with your body's signals so eating becomes natural and peaceful.

 Intuitive eating is anti-diet.
 Research into dieting shows not only that it doesn't work, but also that it causes harm.
 Largely this research is based on 'sensible' diets guided by health professionals.
 Long term side effects from dieting include:

 The majority of dieters gain back the weight (and often more) after dieting.
 It is not because of willpower or poor dietary habits but rather our body's innate biological and psychological responses to the famine (diet).

 Obsessive and constant food cravings, emotional eating and binge eating are extremely common side-effects of dieting.
 Often we blame the food itself and try further to restrict but this just drives this cycle further.

 A constant focus on weight loss or perfect eating leads to a low or erratic mood, irritability, poor focus, less participation in social events, less connection with others and reduced passion in other areas of life.

 Imagine if all the time and energy that goes into thinking about how you can shrink your body was put into a passion or activities that make your body feel good.
 What could you achieve?